Introduction:

 How to make homemade ghee or clarified butter: DIY process

 Try Milkio grass-fed ghee, which is prepared in New Zealand from local and imported ingredients.
-Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, and chemical preservatives.
+Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, or chemical preservatives.

 Reference Links :